James Rothschild: Family background and early life

 Rothschild was eleven years old when his father died by suicide at the Hôtel Le Bristol Paris.
 When he was seventeen, his mother married James Adair Wigan, a bloodstock agent, who is now his stepfather.

 Career

 Rothschild began his career as an investment banking professional at N M Rothschild & Sons Limited.
 He has previously served as an Analyst at JNR UK Ltd. He served as an Analyst at Hargreave Hale Limited from 2005 to 2006.

-Rothschild has served as a Partner and Vice President at Monument Capital Group Holdings LLC since 2010.
-He was a co-founder of West Arrow, an investment and advisory firm.
-He also serves as a Partner at Lepe Partners LLP.
+Since 2010, Rothschild has served as a Partner and Vice President at Monument Capital Group Holdings LLC.
+He is the founder and Chief Executive Officer of JR Capital Ltd. and was a co-founder of West Arrow, an investment and advisory firm.